Advertisement

 The following dosage recommendations should be regarded as a guide.
 The clinician's experience and knowledge of the patient's physical status are of importance in calculating the required dose.

-Surface Anaesthesia of the Female Adult Urethra: Instil 5-10 mL in small portions to fill the whole urethra.
+Surface anaesthesia of the female adult urethra: Instill 5-10 ml in small portions to fill the whole urethra.
 In order to obtain adequate anaesthesia, several minutes should be allowed to elapse prior to performing urological procedures.

-Endoscopy: The instillation of 10-20 mL is recommended for adequate analgesia and a small amount may be applied to the lubricating instrument.
-When combined with other lidocaine products (eg, bronchoscopy), the total dose of lidocaine should not exceed 400 mg.
+Endoscopy: The instillation of 10-20 ml is recommended for adequate analgesia and a small amount may be applied to the lubricating instrument.
+When combined with other lidocaine products (e.g. for bronchoscopy), the total dose of lidocaine should not exceed 400 mg.

-Lubrication for Endotracheal Intubation: About 2 mL applied to the surface of the tube just prior to insertion.
-Care should be taken to avoid introducing Xylocaine Jelly into the lumen of the tube.
+Lubrication for endotracheal intubation: About 2 ml applied to the surface of the tube just prior to insertion.
+Care should be taken to avoid introducing the product into the lumen of the tube.

 Overdosage

-Symptoms: Acute Systemic Toxicity: Toxic reactions originate mainly in the CNS and the cardiovascular system.
+Acute systemic toxicity: Toxic reactions originate mainly in the central nervous system and the cardiovascular system.

 Central nervous system toxicity is a graded response, with symptoms and signs of escalating severity.
-The first symptoms are circumoral paraesthesia, numbness of the tongue, lightheadedness, hyperacusis and tinnitus.
+The first symptoms are circumoral paraesthesia, numbness of the tongue, light-headedness, hyperacusis and tinnitus.
 Visual disturbance and muscular tremors are more serious and precede the onset of generalised convulsions.
-Unconciousness and grand mal convulsions may follow, which may last for a few secs to several min.
+Unconsciousness and grand mal convulsions may follow, which may last from a few seconds to several minutes.
 Hypoxia and hypercarbia occur rapidly following convulsions due to the increased muscular activity, together with the interference with normal respiration.
-In severe cases, apnoea may occur.
+In severe cases apnoea may occur.
 Acidosis increases the toxic effects of local anaesthetics.

-Recovery is due to re-distribution and metabolism of the local anaesthetic drug from the CNS.
-Recovery may be rapid unless large amounts of the drug has been administered.
+Recovery is due to redistribution and metabolism of the local anaesthetic drug from the central nervous system.
+Recovery may be rapid unless large amounts of the drug have been administered.

-Cardiovascular effects are only seen with high systemic concentrations.
+Cardiovascular effects are only seen in cases with high systemic concentrations.
 Severe hypotension, bradycardia, arrhythmia and cardiovascular collapse may be the result in such cases.

-Cardiovascular toxic effects are generally preceded by signs of toxicity in the CNS, unless the patient is receiving a general anaesthetic or is heavily sedated with drugs eg, benzodiazepine or barbiturate.
+Cardiovascular toxic effects are generally preceded by signs of toxicity in the central nervous system, unless the patient is receiving a general anaesthetic or is heavily sedated with drugs such as a benzodiazepine or barbiturate.

 Severe neurological symptoms (convulsions, CNS depression) must be treated symptomatically by respiratory support and the administration of anticonvulsive drugs.

-Should circulatory arrest occur, immediate cardiopulmonary resuscitation should be instituted.
-Optimal oxygenation, ventilation and circulatory support as well as treatment of acidosis are of vital importance, since hypoxia and acidosis will increase the systemic toxicity of local anaesthetics.
+If circulatory arrest should occur, immediate cardiopulmonary resuscitation should be instituted.
+Optimal oxygenation and ventilation and circulatory support as well as treatment of acidosis are of vital importance.

 Contraindications